 For some CV's it is obvious what the value is supposed to be and can easily be derived from the "Range" and/or "Description" column in the CV table.
 This kind of CV acts similar to a volume control.

-For instance, CV#2 determines the minimum speed applied at the cab's first speed step:
+For instance, CV#2 determines the minimum speed applied at speed step 1: